 DETECTING AND LOSING A TAIL

-Awareness is your first line of defense.
+Awareness is your most active and continuously utilized line of defense.
 Regularly check your mirrors for the same vehicle appearing multiple times.
 Be aware of vehicles that maintain a constant distance or make the same turns as you, especially over an extended period or distance.

 Anonymity is as crucial as evasive action.
-Here are strategies to maintain a low profile:
+Being anonymous among the cars and traffic provides security.
+These are strategies to maintain a low profile:

 Plan Your Route in Advance: Before embarking on any journey, plan your route, including alternative paths you can take.
 Familiarity with the area allows you to make sudden route changes seamlessly and notice if you’re being followed due to deviations from typical traffic patterns.